econ-ark/REMARK/README.md

 # REMARK: Replications and Explorations Made using the ARK

 This is the resting place for self-contained and complete projects written using the Econ-ARK.
+The content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).

-Each of these resides in its own subdirectory in the `REMARKs` directory
+Each project lives in its own subdirectory in the `REMARKs` directory

 Types of content include (see below for elaboration):